bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 [Esse quam videri](https://en.wikipedia.org/wiki/Esse_quam_videri).
 "To be, rather than to seem".

-**I am grateful to all the people who have substantially contributed to modern humanity.**
+**I am grateful to all the people who have substantially contributed to modern humanity!
+We all are benefiting from their work.**

 I am curious about the **Nature and Purpose of THE WORLD**.